 Subway: Green Line/Boylston or Orange Line/Chinatown

 If you drive: The easiest place to park is in the garage under Boston Common, just 2-4 blocks from these restaurants.
 The 660 Washington Street Garage is also reasonably convenient.
-It costs a few dollars more than the Boston Common Garage, but Q Restaurant (located next door) gives you up to 3 hours of validated parking for $7 - a great deal!
+It costs a few dollars more than the Boston Common Garage, but Q Restaurant (located next door) gives you up to 3 hours of validated parking.
 Although there are other garages in Chinatown, the narrow and congested streets (not to speak of mammouth delivery trucks) can cause them to be difficult (and that's probably an understatement) to access.